 coarse, wet sounding rattling noise both on breathing in and out.
 The

-patient feels generally better when fanned but might be irritable and
+person feels generally better when fanned but might be irritable and

 wish to be left alone.
 Breathlessness, which is worse from heat and

 For asthma attack in an acute allergic reaction.
 Breath feels

 tight and painful with dry wheezing.
 Better in open air and much

 worse for heat or hot drinks.

 Severe acute attacks of wheezing with significant belching and flatus.

 For asthma brought on after a temper antrum.
 The person is very impatient with a

 hard, dry cough during sleep.
 Difficult breathing is better from bending their

 head backwards, being in cold air, or drinking cold water.